What does Elisabeth mean?

 23 more related forms via Elizabeth: Elisabeta, Elisabete, Elisabethe, Elisabetta, Elisah, Elisavet, Eliszabeth, Elixyveth, Elizabet, Elizabett, Elizabette, Elizabith, Elizaveta, Elizbeth, Elizebeth▼, Elsabeth, Elspeth, Elzabeth, Lisabeth, Lisbeth▼, Lizabeth, Ylisabet and Ylisabette.Creative forms:

 (male) Middle name pairings:

 How popular is Elisabeth?

-Elisabeth is a very popular first name for females (#558 out of 4276, Top 13%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Elisabeth is a very popular first name for women (#558 out of 4276, Top 13%) but a unique surname for all people.
+(2000 U.S. Census)

 Elisabeth reached its apex rank of #286 in the U.S. in 2001, and is at #718 presently.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related girl names.
 Prominent varying forms of Elisabeth (#718 in 2015) are Elisa (#486 in 2015), Elise (#174), Elizabet, Elizabeth (#13), Elizbeth, Elizebeth, Elsa (#487), Ilse, Lilli, Lisa (#749), Lisabeth, Lisbeth, Lise, Liset and Lizabeth.
 Usage of these forms of Elisabeth reached its most widespread 6 decades ago (median #1210) and is now significantly lower (#1414, ▼84%).
 Elizabeth has been the most prominent, although Elise seems to be gaining favor too, while versions like Elisabeth are no longer trendy.